comkieffer/Thesis/README.rst

     \hat{\theta}_N = \left[ \sum_t \phi(t) \phi(t)^T \right]^{-1} \sum_t \phi(t)u(t)

 However, we still haven't solved the original problem of minimising :math:`J_{MR}`.
-This method though is useful beacuse it is based purely on the data and is relatively easy to compute.
+This method though is useful because it is based purely on the data and is relatively easy to compute.

 Before continuing we need to make a digression.
 Let's rewrite :math:`J_{MR}` in the frequency domain